Camie-M/gihpy/README.md

 - Research a better way for the giphy API to work with Typescript.
 Due to the lack of typing, explicts type "any" happened throughout the code
 - Implement unit testing
 -  Research on how to make the giphy api/NEXTJS work with environment variables (it did not work even using NEXT_PUBLIC), so the user api key would not be explicit.
+-  Further research to configure Docker in MacOS

 ## :email: Contact